Breech Baby – Causes, Risks, and Turning

 Also called the tilt method, this exercise can be easily done with the help of an iron board.
 Look for a stable surface like your sofa and rest the ironing board in the slope position, with one end on the sofa and the other on the floor.

 Lie down on the iron board with your head towards the floor and your feet towards the sofa.
 But keep someone by your side, as balancing could be an issue.
-This tilt would put some pressure on the baby’s head, and he would probably tuck his chin, thus, there is a possibility of him flipping over.
-Try this exercise at least 3 times a day, with each session lasting for about 10-15 minutes for effective results later.
+This tilt would put some pressure on the baby’s head, and he would probably tuck his chin; thus, there is a possibility of him flipping over.
+Try this exercise at least 3 times a day, with each session lasting for about 10-15 minutes, for effective results later.

 2. Knee to Chest

 This exercise is based on gravitational pull.
 It is a simple exercise that involves you getting down on your knees on a mat.
-Next, keep your forearms on the ground, tuck your chin on the rested forearm and elevate your butt in the air.
+Next, keep your forearms on the ground, tuck your chin into the resting forearm and elevate your butt in the air.
 Stay in this position for about 5-10 minutes.
 This exercise helps the lower portion of your uterus to expand, thus creating more space for the baby to turn the right way.

 3. The Cat-Cow Position